Faroese grammar

-Faroese grammar is related and very similar to that of Icelandic.
-Faroese is an inflected language with three grammatical genders and four cases: nominative, accusative, dative and genitive.
+Faroese grammar is typical of a North Germanic language; Faroese is an inflected language with three grammatical genders and four cases: nominative, accusative, dative and genitive.

 Noun inflection

 Below is a representation of three grammatical genders, two numbers and four cases in the nominal inflection.
 This is just an overview to give a general idea of how the grammar works.
 Faroese actually has even more declensions.
 In modern Faroese, the genitive has a very limited use (and possession is mostly expressed with various prepositional phrases instead).
 For most native speakers, the genitive is a learned and somewhat stilted form as opposed to the other cases which are learned naturally in regular colloquial situations.